 The Human Cost of America’s Sugar Habit

-Millions of pounds of sugar is harvested for the U.S. each year in the Dominican Republic, where the grueling work means harsh conditions and low pay for Haitian migrants.
+Millions of pounds of sugar are harvested for the U.S. each year in the Dominican Republic, where the grueling work means harsh conditions and low pay for Haitian migrants.

 In the Dominican Republic’s vast plantations, sugarcane is still cut by men with machetes and hauled away by ox-drawn carts.
 Some workers make as little as $3 a day.
 For decades, much of this work has been done by Haitian migrants.

 Some of the sugar these workers harvest ends up on our breakfast table, as millions of pounds of raw sugar are exported yearly to the U.S. from the Dominican Republic.
 And the biggest sugar company and largest exporter to the U.S. is the Central Romana Corp., which is closely connected to two powerful Florida businessmen, Alfonso and Pepe Fanjul.

 Reporters Sandy Tolan and Euclides Cordero Nuel take you to Central Romana’s work camps, or “bateyes,” to see how the backbreaking work is taking a toll on the people who harvest that sugar.